-Even after you’ve purchased your home, it’s still important to keep your credit score in top shape.
+Even after you’ve purchased your home, it’s still important to keep your credit in top shape.
 You never know when you’ll need credit again, and you’ll want to ensure you have access to the best rates.
-You don’t even have to be preparing for a new loan like a car loan or personal loan.
+Even if you’re not planning to use new credit for a car loan or personal loan.

 #1: Monitor your credit report annually.

 You can get free copies of your credit reports each year from AnnualCreditReport.com.
-This is helpful in a number of ways.
+This is helpful in several ways.
 First, it allows you to check to make sure all of your personal and financial information is listed accurately.

 More importantly, however, is that it allows you to detect whether or not someone has fraudulently opened up any type of credit account in your name.
-Identity theft is a growing concern and staying on top of your credit report keeps your identity and your finances safe.
+Identity theft is a growing concern.
+Staying on top of your credit keeps your identity and your finances safe.

-#2: Continue to pay your bills on time.
+#2: Continue to make your payments on time.

-It goes without saying that it’s vital to your credit health to pay your bills on time.
+It goes without saying that it’s vital to your credit health to make timely payments.
 Even one 30-day late payment can stay on your credit report for years, causing a major drop in your score.
 And the consequences just get worse as the delinquency ages to 60 and 90 days.

-It’s easy to get swept away in all of the new excitement and responsibilities that come with a new house, but just be sure to keep up with your other financial obligations in the meantime.
+It’s easy to get swept away in all of the new excitement and responsibilities that come with a new house.
+Just be sure to keep up with your other financial obligations in the meantime.